-It is also important to note that the precursor to melatonin is serotonin, a well-known neurotransmitter which is derived from the amino acid tryptophan.
-We know that exposure to sunlight increases our serotonin and that our pineal gland in the brain converts it to melatonin as night time and darkness set in.
+It is also important to note that the precursor to melatonin is serotonin, a well-known neurotransmitter that is derived from the amino acid tryptophan.
+We know that exposure to sunlight increases our serotonin and that our pineal gland in the brain converts it to melatonin as nighttime and darkness set in.
 But did you know that we can also boost melatonin through certain foods rich in tryptophan?

 What is tryptophan?